Monday

 A rift was growing between Stein & Raymond unlike that of a married couple that has ceased to communicate with each other.
 In a two part story featuring the first appearance of the Post-Crisis Parasite, Ronnie discovers that the reason Martin had been acting differently in recent weeks was due to his dealing with an inoperable brain tumour in which he had at most, one year left to live.

 This beautifully set up a relevant story arc which was published in issues 61 to 65 and the 1987 Annual.
-I regard this story line as one of my favourites in the super-hero genre.
+I regard this story line as one of my favourites from the super-hero genre.
 Ostrander addressed topics that were and still affect every nation on this planet.
 He pushed the boundaries of super-hero storytelling published by mainstream companies (DC & Marvel Comics) in an ongoing monthly format by seriously examining East-West Cold War relations and the threat of Global Nuclear Annihilation.
 From ex-President Ronald Reagan to appearances by the Suicide Squad & the Justice League to the implication of the KGB, Ostrander gave a realistic glance as to what would happen in a world populated by God like beings.
 Super-heroes who would truly want to make the world a safer place for future generations by making demands from powerful countries possessing such destructive forces to disarm their missiles.
 This is not your greasy kid stuff which is published for the sake of garnering media exposure or a semblance of social and political commentaries that is banal as well as trivialized.

 A testimony to Ostrander's respect for readers; he did not portray a caricature of a Russian citizen.
 Mikhail is a family man who serves the state but loves his wife and children.
 Ostrander also shows the unlimited power the KGB still held upon the Soviet Communist government and those who lived under its rule.
 This opened the door for new unique stories with a fresh cast of characters and possibilities.

 Although the premise of the DC's 1988 Invasion series in which every title tied into it was mediocre at best, Ostrander seized the opportunity to bring Firestorm to the next level.
 Borrowing Alan Moore's premise to turn Swamp Thing into a force of nature, Ostrander recreated the character to be a Fire elemental.
 In a four part story arc entitled The Elemental War, Ostrander reintroduced a long time obscure character called Red Tornado.
 Tornado was now shown as the elemental of air while the story introduced earth's physical manifestation of water, Naiad.
-Needless to say, Ostrander wanted to delve into environment, pollution and how corporations destroy as well as plunder the planet's life giving resources.
+John Ostrander wanted to delve into environment, pollution and how corporations destroy as well as plunder the planet's life giving resources.

 Due to the poor paper quality on which the art was reproduced as well as the standard coloring and separation practices which were at the mercy of the technology of the time, production standards is certainly not what can be expected in today's comics.
 Ostrander was paired with skillful artists who rendered justice to his stories.
 Joe Brozowski, Tom Grindberg and Tom Mandrake each brought a style and look which complemented Firestorm's redesign.
 Another testimony of the editorial vision of this book to keep the character in a constant progression was to allow Joe Brozowski to try out a new pencilling style for a few issues.
 Under the pseudonym of J.J.
 Birch, Brozowski experimented on a new approach to telling a story.
 Catwoman fanatics will certainly recognize this name!
 DC kept this a mystery so that the fans would not judge this style to the one they had become accustomed to on prior issues.

 Although the series ended with issue 100, Ostrander's vision of the character did make for a fantastic run which lasted approximately 4 years (44 monthlies and one Annual).
-Not to mention a continous stretch of 42 consecutive issues.
+Not to mention a continuous stretch of 42 consecutive issues.
 Alongside Alan Moore's Swamp Thing, Frank Miller's Dark Knight and Mike Grell's Green Arrow, Ostrander's run on Firestorm addressed topics that proved that comic books are not just for kids.
 Unfortunately, the title did not benefit from the present resources now at a creator or publisher's disposal to garner the attention this body of work so justly deserved.
 I am sure it would have received the proper accolades and acknowledgments.
 However, I can still point you to an impressive series that is no longer published but can be readily found in the back issue bins of any great comic book store.

 Fourth World Spotlight